 The approximately 400 acres of active farmland northwest of U.S. 42 and south of Mill Creek is a potential target for another PRD.
-Such far-flung large subdivisions, accessed by skinny farm-tomarket township roads on the west side of the Scioto River would promote suburban sprawl, result in the loss of rural character, the immediate need to widen township roads, increase fire protection, consider township police protection, and construct new schools.
+Such far-flung large subdivisions, accessed by skinny farm-tomarket township roads on the west side of the Scioto River would promote suburban sprawl, result in the loss of rural character, the immediate need to widen township roads, increase fire protection, consider additional police protection, and the need for new schools.

 Soils over bedrock may be unsuitable for on-site sewage disposal systems.
-This territory is part of Delaware County's future Lower Scioto Sewer Service area, but sewer extension is going to be development-driven and may be a long time in the future.
+This area is part of Delaware County's Lower Scioto Sewer Service area, but sewer extension is development-driven and may be a long time in the future.